 Are you certified organic?

 We’ve made a serious commitment to our land to protect its biodiversity and conserve the soil and water.
 We don’t use chemical pesticides, herbicides, or fertilizers.
 We also minimally process our vegetables—we want to get them to you straight from the garden, as fresh as possible.
-All of this means that some dirt or even a bug might find its way into your share, just as a reminder that your food is organic and chemical-free.
+All of this means that some dirt or even a bug might find its way into your share, just as a reminder that your food is chemical-free.
 If you’d like to learn more, stop by the market to chat or drop us a line.
 We love talking shop!